 Each of us has our own constantly changing version of that which we are aware.
 It is composed of what we have been taught and what we have learned both consciously and unconsciously.

-Primal awareness, the precursor of consciousness, creates the world through interaction, which is the same as observation, materializing matter from a field of virtual energy, forcing time and space into existence by observing movement and slowing the speed of that movement by adding physical dimensions.
-(See https://en.wikipedia.org/wiki/Virtual_state /react-text )
+Primal awareness is the precursor of consciousness.
+Interactions are observations and they create the world through interaction, which is the same as observation, materializing matter from a field of primal energy, forcing time into existence by slowing the speed of light.

 In quantum physics, a virtual state is a very short-lived, unobservable quantum state.
 In many quantum processes a virtual state is an intermediate state, sometimes described as “imaginary” in a multi-step process that mediates otherwise forbidden transitions.
 Such is the state of the universe before the actualization of dimensional realities.

 The second dimension records the point in motion.
-That movement creates space, which until that movement took place, never existed.
+Movement creates spacetime, which until that movement took place, never existed.
 A line is composed of many clones of that individual point.
-All are all the same point.
+All points are the same point.
 The prototype line also exists everywhere and nowhere simultaneously.
-Space is defined, but not the duration, as time does not yet exist.
-The positions and entanglements of electrons are possible because they exist in the second dimension, everywhere at once but not in time.
+Space is defined by the measurement of duration.
+The entanglements of electrons are possible because they exist in the second dimension, everywhere at once without time’s duration.
+They materialize when observed and remain in a physical timeline,

 It is through the ‘observation’ of itself, perhaps by touch, that a point becomes a line.
 This second dimension is the birth of the finite.
 It creates a process of a beginning and an ending.
 It creates an observed, closed system.